 Home Alone is one of the rare films that truly makes you suspend your beliefs for 90 minutes.
 It does not seem to matter that you know full-well children cannot legally be left alone without their parents facing stiff consequences or that criminals are not nearly as gullible and goofy as they are portrayed in this Christmas classic.

 There is no better movie brat than Macaulay Culkin and no one had a more hilarious, polka-loving cameo than John Candy.
 Add a festive sprinkle of holiday songs and a brilliant score by none other than John Williams and you’ve got a magical, family-friendly comedy.
-I pray to the movie gods that this movie that brings back so many memories of my sister and I giggling from our seats on the living room floor is never remade.

 Who needs technology when you’ve got a movie that makes you feel this good?
-Turn off your phone for a while and remember a time that was much more simple…when all you could ask for in life was a lovely cheese pizza just for you, and your whole family together for the holidays.
+Turn off your phone for a while and remember a time that was much more simple… when all you could ask for in life was a lovely cheese pizza just for you, and your whole family together for the holidays.